Skip to main content

 The two materials are not interchangeable.
 Specialist evaluation matches the material to your specific tooth.

 Selection happens at consultation.
-Many patients have a mix of e.max (front) and zirconia (back) restorations.
+Many patients have a mix of zirconia (visible aesthetic positions) and e.max (posterior and high-stress) restorations.

 The In-House Lab Difference for E.max

 Elite Prosthetic Dentistry has operated an in-house dental laboratory continuously since 1985.
 Our master ceramist works directly with Dr. Marlin on every e.max case.
-Shade verification, internal characterization, and surface texture are refined in real time, often with the patient present for confirmation.
+Fit verification, contour adjustment, and bite refinement happen in real time, often with the patient present for confirmation.
 Read more about our in-house laboratory.

 E.max Crown Treatment for Washington DC Patients